 Peephole cameras are a natural fit for apartment doors or other rental situations where installing a fixed doorbell is not an option.
 These devices should fit right into the existing peephole in your front door so they’re really easy to install and, in many cases, don’t require any drilling or fixtures that would damage the property.
 Unfortunately, there aren’t many good products targeting this segment yet, but there are some that can be worth a look.

 I’ve gone through dozens of these products to compare specs, features, and user experience to pick out the best options available right now.
 So many of these have not been worth considering due to poor quality and limited functionality.
 There is a good option, though.
-I’ve chosen the JeaTone Peephole Viewer as it’s the only video recording peephole camera with a first party app, a certified weather rating, and person detection capability for smart notifications.
+I’ve chosen the EZVIZ CP4 Doorbell Camera as it’s the only video recording peephole camera with a first party app, a certified weather rating, and person detection capability for smart notifications.